janjiralakirankumar/DevOpsEssentials/DevOps E-E.md

 ## Lab 1: Use terraform to setup the docker server and jenkins server for CICD Lab

-Launch Ubuntu 20.04 t2.micro EC2 machine.
+Launch Ubuntu 20.04 t2.micro EC2 Instance in us-east-1 Region and Use the EC2 tag "CICDLab-yourname'

-Note: In the security group, open ports 22, 80, 8080, 9999 and 4243.
+##### Note: In the security group, open ports 22, 80, 8080, 9999 and 4243.
-Use the EC2 tag "CICDLab-yourname'

 ### Task 1: Install Terraform